Angry China shadows U.S. warship near man-made islands

 | BEIJING/WASHINGTON

-BEIJING/WASHINGTON China rebuked Washington for sending a U.S. guided-missile destroyer close to one of Beijing's man-made islands in the disputed South China Sea, saying it had tracked and warned the ship and called in the U.S. ambassador to protest.
+BEIJING/WASHINGTON A U.S. guided-missile destroyer sailed close to one of China's man-made islands in the South China Sea on Tuesday, drawing an angry rebuke from Beijing, which said it had tracked and warned the ship and called in the U.S. ambassador to protest.

-The USS Lassen's patrol on Tuesday was the most significant U.S. challenge yet to the 12-nautical-mile territorial limits China claims around artificial islands it has built in the Spratly archipelago.
+The USS Lassen's patrol was the most significant U.S. challenge yet to the 12-nautical-mile territorial limits China claims around artificial islands it has built up in the Spratly archipelago as Beijing exercises its growing maritime power.

-Washington's move followed months of deliberation by President Barack Obama's administration and could ratchet up tension in one of the world's busiest shipping lanes and increase strains in U.S.-China relations.
+Washington's move followed months of deliberation by the administration of President Barack Obama and could ratchet up tension in one of the world's busiest shipping lanes and increase strains in U.S.-China relations.

-A U.S. defence official said the Lassen also went within 12-mile limits of features in the disputed sea claimed by Vietnam and the Philippines, a U.S. treaty ally.
-Such "freedom-of-navigation" patrols were expected to become more frequent, the official said.
+A U.S. defence official said the Lassen also went within 12-mile limits of features in the disputed sea claimed by Vietnam and U.S. treaty ally, the Philippines.
+They said such "freedom-of-navigation" patrols were expected to become more frequent.

-The U.S. destroyer sailed within 12 nautical miles of Subi Reef, one of seven artificial islands built up by China in the past year.
+The U.S. destroyer sailed within 12 nautical miles of Subi Reef, an artificial island built up by China in the past year.

-A Chinese guided-missile destroyer and a naval patrol ship shadowed and gave warnings to the U.S. warship "according to law", China's Defence Ministry said.
+A Chinese guided-missile destroyer and a naval patrol ship shadowed and gave warnings to the U.S. warship "according to law", China's Defense Ministry said.

-The U.S. patrol was a "coercive action that seeks to militarise the South China Sea region" and an "abuse" of freedom of navigation under international law, it said.
+The U.S. patrol was a "coercive action that seeks to militarize the South China Sea region" and an "abuse" of freedom of navigation under international law, it added.

-China's navy said the "air arm" was also involved, but gave no details.

-The official People's Liberation Army Daily said in a front page commentary on Wednesday the United States needed to learn the lessons of the chaos in places like Iraq and Afghanistan, which it said proved how a U.S. show of force never brought stability.

-"Cast iron facts show that time and again the United States recklessly uses force and starts wars, stirring things up where once there was stability, causing the bitterest of harm to those countries directly involved," it said.
+U.S. Defense Secretary Ash Carter, testifying on Tuesday to the Senate Armed Services Committee, initially would only say the U.S. Navy had conducted operations in the South China Sea.
+But under questioning from lawmakers, he said the USS Lassen had passed within 12 miles of a Chinese artificial island.

+China's Vice Foreign Minister Zhang Yesui summoned U.S. Ambassador Max Baucus, telling him that the patrol was "extremely irresponsible," the Foreign Ministry said.
+It earlier said the USS Lassen "illegally" entered waters near islands and reefs in the Spratlys without the Chinese government's permission.

-The U.S. defence official said the USS Lassen was followed at a safe distance by a Chinese ship and no incidents were reported during the 72-mile (115 km) passage.
+The U.S. defence official said the Lassen was followed at a safe distance by a Chinese ship and no incidents were reported during the 72-mile passage.

 "I would expect that this becomes a regular operation in the South China Sea," the official said.
 "This type of operation shouldn't be seen as provocative."

-The official said the USS Lassen had been followed for weeks by Chinese vessels before the patrol.
+The official said the Lassen had been followed for weeks by Chinese vessels before the patrol.

-Two other U.S. officials said there was bridge-to-bridge radio communication with the Chinese as the Lassen approached Subi Reef.
-One of the officials said the Chinese did not shadow the U.S. warship as closely when it came within 12 miles of islands claimed by the Philippines and Vietnam.

-Subi was submerged at high tide before China began a dredging project to turn it into an island in 2014.
+Subi and nearby Mischief Reef were submerged at high tide before China began a dredging project to turn them into islands in 2014.

 Under the U.N.
 Convention on the Law of the Sea, 12-nautical mile limits cannot be set around man-made islands built on previously submerged reefs.